mfpaccessibilite/MFP_AccessPlayer/README.md

 ## Customization and translations

-To change the text of the information window, go to the MFP > infos folder.
+To change the text of the information window, go to the src > infos folder.
 You can change the contents of the window to the desired language, or create new versions.

-To edit an existing translation or add one, go to the MFP > lang folder.
+To edit an existing translation or add one, go to the src > js > lang folder.

 ## Conversion of STL files to WebVTT